tyowk/lavalink/README.md

 const voice = new MusicClient(client, {
     nodes: [{
         name: 'my lavalink node',                // A custom name for the Lavalink node (can be any string).
         url: 'someurl.com:0000',                 // URL to your Lavalink node.
 Replace with your actual Lavalink server URL.
         auth: 'youshallnotpass',                 // Authentication password for the Lavalink node.
         secure: false                            // Set to true if your Lavalink server uses SSL/TLS (HTTPS).
     }],
-    maxQueueSize: 100,  // Maximum number of tracks that can be queued for playback.
+    maxQueueSize: 100,                           // Maximum number of tracks that can be queued for playback.                       # deafult is 100
-    maxPlaylistSize: 100,  // Maximum number of tracks that can be in a playlist.
+    maxPlaylistSize: 100,                        // Maximum number of tracks that can be in a playlist.                             # default is 100
     searchEngine: 'ytsearch',                    // Default search engine.
-You can set this to 'ytsearch' (YouTube) or 'scsearch' (SoundCloud) or others.
+You can set this to 'ytsearch' or 'scsearch' or others.  # default is ytsearch
-    debug: false  // Whether to enable debug logs for the music client.
+    debug: false                                 // Whether to enable debug logs for the music client. default is false.            # default is false
 });
 ```